skornehl/docker-workshop/template/md/orchestration/PITCHME.md

-get | List one or more resources describe | Display the detailed state logs | Print the logs for a container in a pod exec | Execute a command against a container
+get | List one or more resources describe | Display the detailed state logs | Print the logs for a container in a pod exec | Execute a command

 +++
 @title[CLI reference - kubectl 2/2]